agilexrm-docs/docs/guides/Quick-Start.md

 -   Locate the *QuickStart AgileDialog.vsd* file

--   Open the file with Visio – You’ll get an *Unable to connect to the remote server…* error.
+-   Open the file with Visio - You'll get an *Unable to connect to the remote server* error.
 Click **OK**.

 -   The Connection window pops-up.
 Ensure that the connection configuration is pointing to your CRM Server and organization, and click **OK**